Idaho Parents Unlimited Curriculum List

 This training prepares youth for transitioning to adulthood with a goal of independent health care management.
 Topics include managing appointments, medication, oral health, mental health, and more.

 You will learn about the comprehensive, coordinated approach to health care for children and youth with special health care needs.
 Participants will be given tools to identify their particular needs and how to talk with their child’s providers to ensure a system of coordinated care.
-Parents will be provided strategies to be an effective advocate and what additional resources they may need.
+Parents will be provided strategies to be an effective advocate and what additional resources they may need, and also learn how to setup and maintain a filing system and develop care notebooks for their children with disabilities and special health care needs, including emergency preparedness.

 Working for Change- Using the Power of a Personal Story